sophiagavrila/welcome-to-git/git-collaboration/readme.md

 * [Branching & merging](./branching.md)

 ### Learning Objectives
-Associates should be able to:
+You should be able to:
 * Create new branches and switch between them in a git project
 * Merge changes from a central repository
 * Resolve merge conflicts from changes introduced by others